 Wisconsin AIDS Drug Assistance Program (ADAP) (800) 991-5532 Monday through Friday, 8:00 a.m. to 4:30 p.m.
+The state of the s 76

-(Central Standard Time) (central standard time)
+(Central Standard Time)

 To assist ADAP providers and members, or persons calling on behalf of members, with program information and requirements, enrollment, finding enrolled providers, and resolving concerns.